walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 signed-response verifier and is not implemented by this evaluator.

-Wallet applications that let holders manage this policy can persist a canonical `MobileWalletProximityReaderTrustSettings` snapshot.
-Use `MobileWalletProximityReaderTrustSettingsCodec.prepareImport` to validate and preview public trust material before saving the returned settings.
+Wallet applications that let holders manage this policy can persist a canonical `ProximityReaderTrustSettings` snapshot.
+Use `ProximityReaderTrustSettingsCodec.prepareImport` to validate and preview public trust material before saving the returned settings.
 The importer accepts DER or certificate-only PEM Reader CAs and versioned walt.id JSON trust bundles containing named Reader CAs and static signed RICAL configuration.
 It